lllyasviel/Omost/README.md

 The design is to make those codes easy to learn for LLMs, but also easy to handle for diffusion models.

-Lets breakdown each part of it:
+Lets breakdown each part:

+## Function: Canvas.set_global_description and Canvas.add_local_description

+They set descriptions to images.
+The meanings of the parameters are same for them, with `add_local_description` having more fields than `set_global_description`.

+The `set_global_description` annotate entire image, while `add_local_description` annotates a part of image.

+## Parameter: description and detailed_descriptions

 # A Baseline Renderer